priyamtejaswin/ViLT/README.md

 * Another example of scripting a "complex" PyTorch translation model -- <https://colab.research.google.com/drive/1HiICg6jRkBnr5hvK2-VnMi88Vi9pUzEJ>
 * (and finally) PyTorch documentation on torchscript -- <https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html#introduction-to-torchscript>

+# Android app

+The `HelloWorld` directory links to android app submodule -- <https://github.com/priyamtejaswin/HelloWorld>.
+This app can be built and tested on Android Studio independently.
+So far, it implements the Question Preprocessor (which needed to be implemented in pure Java).

 -- Priyam, Rishubh, Bi